 I/O virtualization is a new form of virtualization that is justifiably gaining attention in the data center.
 It's one of several virtualization offshoots -- such as service virtualization or facilities virtualization -- spawned by the meteoric rise of server virtualization.
-But what is I/O virtualization,
+But what is I/O virtualization, exactly?
+And what benefits can it bring to the data center?

 First of all, I/O virtualization is a valid form of virtualization and not just some vendors' attempt to capitalize on the hot virtualization market.
 Beware of vendors claiming that their product also provides virtualization.
 In a lot of cases, the "new" virtualization is just marketing speak.